Paplepel/laravel-movies/README.md

 ## Tasks Completed
 1) Used Laravel with a simple bootstrap template.
 I started with the admin panel to help me figure out how the database needs to be structured.
 I decided to keep the frontend simple and made used of Jquery datatables to display the data.
-2) Repo was created on Git Hug.
+2) Repo was created on Git Hub.
 3) Should be working fine let me know if there is any problems.

 ## Nice-to-Haves: